Welcome to today's edition of the Rush 24-7 podcast.

 Either you promise one American to take the property of another American and give it to him, or you promise one American you will give him a privilege that will be denied another American.

-And I point out that H. L. Minken was absolutely correct when when he was asked to give a definition of an election, and H. L. Mencken replied that every election excuse me a second voice.
+And I point out that H.L.
+Mencken was absolutely correct when he was asked to give a definition of an election, and H.L.
+Mencken replied that every election, excuse me,

-He said that government is a broker in pillage, and every election is an advance auction on the sale of stolen merchandise.
+he said that government is a broker in pillage, and every election is an advance auction on the sale of stolen merchandise.

 And he's absolutely right.

-Now, by the way, I don't want you folks out there to think that I don't care about my fellow man because I don't want to contribute to the welfare state.
+Now, by the way, I don't want you folks out there to think that I don't care about my fellow man because I don't want to contribute to the welfare of state.

 I care deeply about my fellow man, but I believe that reaching into one's own pockets to help his fellow man in need is praiseworthy and laudable.